+A particularly revealing element appears at the beginning of Einstein's 1905 paper as reprinted in the 1913 volume.
+Attached to the introductory reference to results already established to first order, the following note was added: \begin{quote} ``Die im Vorhergehenden abgedruckte Arbeit von H. A. Lorentz war dem Verfasser noch nicht bekannt.'' \end{quote} In translation: \begin{quote} ``The work by H. A. Lorentz printed immediately above was not yet known to the author.'' \end{quote}

+This note is highly unusual.
+It was added eight years after the publication of Einstein's 1905 article.
+The note says that the Lorentz paper printed immediately before Einstein's article in the same volume was not yet known to Einstein when he wrote his own work.
+In the Teubner volume, the reader encounters Lorentz's 1904 memoir before Einstein's 1905 paper.
+This editorial order naturally suggests a historical sequence: Lorentz first, Einstein second.
+The note therefore interrupts a possible inference produced by the anthology itself, namely that Einstein had written his paper after reading Lorentz's detailed 1904 memoir.

-The expression “Lorentz–Einstein theory” appeared very early in German scientific circles.
-The first private attestation comes from a letter written by Max Planck to Wilhelm Wien, dated 24 May 1907, in which Planck stated that he was actively working on “the theory of relativity of Lorentz and Einstein.”
-This phrasing shows that he then conceived of relativity as a framework jointly associated with both physicists.
-A few weeks later, Planck presented his results before the Prussian Academy at its session of 13 June 1907, confirming that this terminology reflected an established intellectual consensus within the German academic community.
+The context helps explain why such a clarification may have seemed necessary.
+From 1907 onward, the expression ``Lorentz--Einstein theory'' began to circulate in German scientific circles.
+A private early attestation occurs in a letter from Max Planck to Wilhelm Wien dated 24 May 1907, in which Planck wrote that he was working on the Lorentz--Einstein theory of relativity.
+A few weeks later, Planck presented his results before the Prussian Academy, on 13 June 1907.
+The terminology indicates that, at least in some German contexts, the new theory was not yet perceived as Einstein's theory alone, but as a framework associated with both Lorentz and Einstein.

 The expression soon entered the printed literature.
-In 1908, Alfred Bucherer published in the \emph{Physikalische Zeitschrift} an article entitled “Measurements on Becquerel Rays: Experimental Confirmation of the Lorentz–Einstein Theory.”
-This is the first explicit public appearance of the phrase, used as a scientific label in a major physics journal.

-In the following years, the expression spread widely.
-In 1910, the Italian mathematician Tullio Levi-Civita published in the \emph{Annalen der Physik} an article entitled “On the Rigid Motions of Lorentz–Einstein,” where the adjective “Lorentz–Einsteinian” referred to a well-established kinematic framework.
-That same year, Emil Cohn delivered a lecture in Strasbourg—later published in 1913—containing an entire chapter titled “The Lorentz–Einstein Principle of Relativity as a General Principle of Physics.”
+In 1908, Alfred Bucherer published in the \emph{Physikalische Zeitschrift} an article entitled ``Measurements on Becquerel Rays: Experimental Confirmation of the Lorentz--Einstein Theory.''
+This was one of the earliest explicit public uses of the expression as a scientific label.
+In the following years, similar terminology spread further.
+In 1910, Tullio Levi-Civita published in the \emph{Annalen der Physik} an article on the rigid motions of Lorentz--Einstein, where the adjective referred to an already established kinematic framework.
+Emil Cohn also used the expression in his lectures on the principle of relativity, later published in 1913.